japila-books/spark-sql-internals/docs/hive/HiveClientImpl.md

 newSession(): HiveClientImpl
 ----

-NOTE: `newSession` is part of the link:HiveClient.adoc#newSession[HiveClient] contract to...FIXME.
+NOTE: `newSession` is part of the HiveClient.md#newSession[HiveClient] contract to...FIXME.

 `newSession`...FIXME